The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 #### Ninki Management

 * From level 62, use a Ninki spender before your Ninki reaches 100 to avoid capping.
-* Hellfrog Medium is better to use if there are 3 or more targets.
+* Hellfrog Medium is better to use if there are three or more targets.
-* Bhavacakra is better for less than 3 targets.
+* Bhavacakra is better for less than three targets.
-* From level 80 onwards Bunshin should always be used on cooldown, so ensure you have enough Ninki aside to execute Bunshin as soon as it is able to be used.
+* From level 80 onward Bunshin should always be used on cooldown, so ensure you have enough Ninki aside to execute Bunshin as soon as it is able to be used.

 ### Filler

-Filler is defined by our rotation in-between our primary burst window (Trick Attack once per minute, with Mug alongside it once every 2 minutes).
+Filler is defined by our rotation in-between our primary burst window (Trick Attack once per minute, with Mug alongside it once every two minutes).
 Given Trick Attack is only 15s long, most of our time is spent within our filler.

 Make sure between your burst windows you:

 * Refresh Huton when it has less than 30 seconds of duration left.\
   (Or less than 10 seconds, if you are refreshing with Huton and you’re below level 54).
-* Cast Suiton once Trick Attack’s cooldown is below 20 seconds, but before you hit 2 charges on your mudras.
+* Cast Suiton once Trick Attack’s cooldown is below 20 seconds, but before you hit two charges on your mudras.
-* Don’t use any ninjutsu other than the Suiton outside of your Trick window.\
+* Don’t use any Ninjutsu other than the Suiton outside of your Trick window.\
   (Unless you’re below level 54, and you’re using Huton to refresh Huton).
 * Use Kassatsu off cooldown before your next Trick window.
 The buff from it lasts 15 seconds, so there is no need to delay it.